Install dependencies

 Install Vulkan Software Development Kit

-Go to the Vulkan SDK landing page and download the SDK Installer for Windows.
-After you have run the installer, you can move on to the next step.
+Go to the Vulkan SDK landing page and download version 1.4.321.0 or later of the SDK installer for Windows.
+After you run the installer, continue to the next step.

 Download the emulation layers

-Extract the downloaded file in a location of your choice.
+Extract the archive in a location of your choice.
+The extracted bin directory contains:

 Configure Vulkan Layers